matwilso/boxLCD/README.md

 ![](./assets/sideside.gif)
-# boxLCD 📟 - box2D physics with MNIST-style rendering
+# 📟 boxLCD 📟
+## box2D physics with MNIST-sized rendering

 boxLCD enables rendering in very low resolution binarized images to enable quick iterations of ideas on low computational budgets.
 It offers a few basic sample environments and a limited wrapper around the pybox2d API to make defining custom b2worlds easier.

-The goal of this project is to accelerate progress in learning world models and data-driven physics simulators (learned simulators).
+The goal of this project is to accelerate progress in learned simulator and world model research, ultimately so that robots can learn strong predictive models and act more effectively in the real world.
-By using very low dimensional rendering, researchers can work on developing pixel-based approaches that can operate in the real world, while being able to iterate on ideas much more quickly.

-The underlying physics and logic are quite complex, with contacts, momentum, and robot actions, but the dimensionality shown in the gif above is only 16*32 = 512, compared to 64*128*3 = 24576.
-So 50x less data, and smaller than MNIST (28x28=784).
+2D physics, with very-low resolution offers a crude approximation to the final task.
+But we think it captures enough of the structure of the final goal to be useful, while enabling tremendously quicker iteration cycles for trying out ideas and lowering the bar to entry of working on these problems.

+It's called boxLCD because the rendering is reminscent of monochromatic LCD displays (and it rhymes with box2d).

 ## boxLCD Challenge 🌐 🧩